MetPX/sarracenia/doc/UPGRADING.rst

 **CHANGE**: sr_sender now includes by default: on_message msg_2localfile, so that change from previous versions @ 2.17.10 no longer required.

+**ACTION**: must run sr_audit --reset --users foreground to correct permissions, since it was broken in previous release.

 Many issues resolved closer to usable.